meisbase/meisbase/README.md

 ## 👋 Hi, I’m Mei (She/her).
 Welcome to @meisbase!

-- Computational social scientist, specializing in time-series analysis on labor market and health dynamics.
+- Sociologist studying labor market and health dynamics.
 - In-progress projects

   1. The Impact of Field of Study in College on Individual's Employment Dynamics and Gender Wage Gap.